Making A New Plan And Moving On

 In that moment, I had made it.
 The years of schooling were worth it.
 I would be earning a steady paycheck, and yet nothing was more satisfying than the fact that I now had an answer to the notorious post-graduation question: “So what are you going to do after college?”
 I had a job in marketing, ambitions to one day work my way up the corporate ladder, and a feeling of relief knowing my career was off to a wonderful start.

-As a so-called “planner,” who has an entirely too detailed agenda, knowing this gave me an overwhelming sense of comfort.
+As a “planner” with a highly detailed agenda, knowing this gave me an overwhelming sense of comfort.
 Yet as the months dragged on, my responsibilities increased along with my stress levels, and I began to notice an inverse relationship to my happiness.
-Week by week the glamor began to fade, and before I knew it I was going to work in flats (which is quite out of character).
+Week by week the glamour began to fade, and before I knew it I was going to work in flats (which is quite out of character).
 Why had the ambitions subsided so quickly?
 Was I just not acclimated to the idea of “reality?”
 I hated thinking of myself as that 20-something who has unrealistic expectations of a career, but was my unhappiness actually just my inner self clinging onto my careless youth before I move into adulthood?

 In all honesty, these questions are still left unanswered in the back of my head as I write this.
 In an attempt to answer them, I waited it out to see if my mind would change.
 Work wasn’t absolutely unbearable by any means – the company I worked for was wonderful, and my coworkers were even better.
 We invested interest in each other’s lives, laughed on a daily basis, and were there to help each other when needed.
 They, and fear of uncertainty, are truly what have kept me here so long.
 Yet it has come to the point at which my unhappiness has affected my optimism, relationships with friends and family.
 I know something must be done, but searching for that next step in an abyss of uncertainty is not the most comforting feeling in the world.